 - Clearly list the date, time, and duration of the session.

-- If it’s on location, provide the detailed location, parking info, and map.
+- If the session is on location, provide the detailed location, parking info, and map.

-- Include your name (or the name of the person conducting the session), email, and phone number so participants may call for directions, ask questions, or to cancel at the last minute.
+- Include your name (or the name of the person conducting the session), email, and phone number so participants may call for directions, ask questions, or to cancel if necessary.

 - If it’s online, provide the link and detailed connection instructions (i.e. WebEx meeting).